 This article may not seem important to established SEO specialists who have been keeping up with all the latest changes, but for new business owners, the old methods are still out there, promising a brighter future….so this should shed some light on the tactics that only leave a business in the dark.

-Google has made it clear what it expects from website owners, and without following the strict and effective guidelines, you risk having your site penalized, or even deindexed.
+Note: Google has made it clear what it expects from website owners, and without following the strict and effective guidelines, you risk having your site penalized, or even deindexed.

 What is Black Hat SEO?

-Black Hat SEO is a set of sneaky or aggressive SEO strategies which focus on only appealing to the search engines and not to human visitors.
-Black Hat SEO is most often used to make a quick buck off of a website instead of building longterm relationships with customers.
+Black Hat SEO is a set of sneaky or aggressive SEO strategies that focus on only appealing to the search engines and not to human visitors.
+Black Hat SEO is most often used to make a quick buck off of a website instead of building long-term relationships with customers.
 It is this focus on a quick ROA, which causes some to use Black Hat SEO assuming that the risk of being banned or penalized by the search engines is worth the potential rewards.
-It basically tricks not only the search engines, but your visitors into believing they are getting something more valuable than what you have to offer.
+It basically tricks not only the search engines but your visitors into believing they are getting something more valuable than what you have to offer.